ShivanKaul/facebook-chat-api/README.md

   + `messageID`: A string representing the message ID.
   + `attachments`: An array of attachments to the message.

-If `attachments` containts an object with type is `"sticker"`, the same object will contain the following fields:
+If `attachments` contains an object with type is `"sticker"`, the same object will contain the following fields:

   + `url`: Image url for the sticker.
   + `stickerID`: An ID attributed to the sticker.